 Welcome to Wild Ones!

-Our Wild Ones chapter is dedicated to educating and advocating for biodiversity in the Tennessee Valley.
-We offer a variety of programs, plant sales and special events throughout the year that teach sustainable landscaping practices using plants that are native to our region.
+The Tennessee Valley Chapter of Wild Ones is dedicated to educating and advocating for biodiversity in the Southeast.
+We offer a variety of free programs, free member events, Certificate in Native Plants classes, plant sales and special events throughout the year that teach about and support sustainable landscaping practices using plants that are native to our region.
 We invite you to attend our programs and to become a member!

 View our Programs for Members Only